HANDETECT/HANDETECT.github.io/index.md

     </embed>
 </object>

-You may print them out and complete the assessments and submit it to us via the methods below.

 ### Submission Methods
 - **Google Drive** - We have created a [Google Drive folder](https://drive.google.com/drive/folders/1Cp5E0S7IIdw1-g_QHG-_dboe4Bo9RvrM?usp=sharing), which participants may conveniently take photos or scan their assessment results sheet and upload there.